We were in Nashville in October 2020, as part of Big Trip #3.

 This was our fifth time taking the Airstream to Nashville!
 I’m just going to reuse the intro paragraph from Visit #4 here:

 Nashville was our second-to-last stop on Big Trip #3, because it’s well-positioned for heading home from Out West, and because it’s a super fun town with a great urban camping situation.
-Read about our previous Nashville visits: ONE, TWO, THREE, and FOUR!
-[I guess I should write up a Favorites summary at this point…]
+Read about our previous Nashville visits: ONE, TWO, THREE, and FOUR, or skip to our Nashville Favorites post!

 The “super fun town” part was a bit muted this visit due to Covid, but we still got out and had some drinks and food.